Afghanistan–Pakistan relations

 Pakistan supported the Afghan mujahideen in the Soviet–Afghan War (1979–1989) and the First Afghan Civil War (1989–1992).
 In the course of the Second Afghan Civil War (1992–1996), Pakistan aided the Hezb-e Islami Gulbuddin until 1994 when the Inter-Service Intelligence (ISI) played a major role in the creation and funding of the Taliban.
-Pakistan was one of the only states to recognize the Taliban-led Islamic Emirate of Afghanistan (1996–2001) against the Northern Alliance-led internationally recognized Islamic State of Afghanistan.
-Following the overthrow of the Taliban in 2001, Pakistan continued to support the Taliban, eventually leading to the re-establishment of the Islamic Emirate in 2021, ending the decades-long Afghan conflict.
-During the Taliban insurgency, the Taliban received substantial financial and logistical backing from Pakistan.
+Pakistan was one of the only three states to recognize the Taliban-led Islamic Emirate of Afghanistan (1996–2001) against the Northern Alliance-led internationally recognized Islamic State of Afghanistan.
+Following the overthrow of the Taliban in 2001, Pakistan and the Islamic Republic of Afghanistan maintained relatively cool relations; however, cross-border terrorism led to a number of border skirmishes.
+Pakistan voiced support for the Taliban takeover of Afghanistan in 2021 under Prime Minister Imran Khan.